What is involved in the development of a Safety Case

 In the UK offshore environment the regulations directly associated with the safety case are:

-The Offshore Installations (Safety Case) Regulations 2005.
+The Offshore Installations (Offshore Safety Directive) (Safety Case etc) Regulations 2015

 The Prevention of Fire and Explosion and Emergency Response Regulations (PFEER)